worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Lots of people had questions.
 Graves answered none of them.
 Just repeated: "Procedure manual 44-B. Read it."

-Sarah read it.
+Liv read it.
 The new procedures basically made independent research impossible.
 No access to archive data.
 No copying data to personal storage.
 Even the diagnostic code 9999 had been changed—she tried it that night and got ACCESS DENIED.

 They were locking things down.
 The question was why.